 PWR The PWR (power) LED is on when power is applied to the Prestige.
 SYS A steady on SYS (system) LED indicates the Prestige is on and functioning properly while an off SYS LED indicates the system is not ready or a malfunction.
 The system is rebooting when the SYS LED is blinking.
 LAN 10M A steady green light indicates a 10Mb Ethernet connection.
 The LED blinks when data is being sent/received.
-LAN 100M A steady yellow light indicates a 100Mb Ethernet connection.
+LAN 100M A steady green light indicates a 100Mb Ethernet connection.
 The LED blinks when data is being sent/received.
 SDSL The SDSL LED is on when the Prestige is connected successfully to a DSLAM.
-The LED blinks when the link is still synchronizing -0 note that this may take up to 10 minutes.
-The LED is off when the link is down.
+The LED blinks when the link is still synchronizing - note that this may take up to 10 minutes.